 Mental health awareness day was just a few days ago but it’s something we should take note of every day.
 Mental health has become extremely important the past years.
-It’s become a topic more people are really to talk about.
+It’s become a topic more people are ready to talk about.
 I’m one of those.
 I know personally from being an anxious introverted pessimistic perfectionist.
 That sounded like a lot.

 I tend to bottle all of my stress until I explode.
 Socializing is incredibly taxing on my body.
 Even ordering something makes me nervous.
 I replay conversations so I don’t mess up what I’m saying.
 I’m a worry wart for just about anything and I occasionally get anxiety attacks.
 Yes I get those.
 It doesn’t happen often because like I mention I bottle things up but it does happen.
 (Wow things just got real.)
 I bottle all the stress I didn’t even know I was stress about and some tiny pebble will fall in a river making me crack.
 As scary as it sounds it’s something I’m self-aware about and I’ve been doing okay on handling it.